-1. Move To Boise For Low Crime Rates
+1. Why A Move To Boise?
+For Low Crime Rates

 Idaho, the whole state, has 24 murders a year.
 These count people who knew each other, drug deals gone bad and the random acts of violence.
 Home burglary’s are rare too.
 With the 6th highest gun ownership rate in the United States, crooks here are more worried about running into the business end of a shotgun than a house wife in her pajamas.
 Same goes for carjackings, muggings et. al. Idaho’s statewide violent crime rate is so low just six states, Maine, Vermont, New Hampshire, Virginia, Wyoming and Utah had lower violent crime rates.
 Nationally, Idaho has one of the lowest rates of non-violent property crime.
 Only New York state and Puerto Rico had lower property crime levels.
 This may be one of the reasons that the people in Boise are so friendly!

 2. Moving To Boise & Meet Friendly People